Felipe Cucker: Biography

-From 2017 to 2019 Cucker was Einstein Visiting Fellow of the Berlin Mathematical School and the Technical University Berlin.
+From 2017 to 2019 Cucker was Einstein Visiting Fellow of the Berlin Mathematical School and Technische Universität Berlin.

-In 2019, the conference Complexity of numerical computation: A conference in honor of Felipe Cucker was organised at the Technical University of Berlin in Berlin celebrating his work.
+In 2019, the conference Complexity of numerical computation: A conference in honor of Felipe Cucker was organised at the Technische Universität Berlin in Berlin celebrating his work.

-Since 2018 he is Head of the Mathematics Department at City University of Hong Kong..
+Since 2018 he is Head of the Mathematics Department at City University of Hong Kong.